 1. What can I use to replace jasmine tea during pregnancy?

 If you wish to eliminate jasmine tea, you may drink water infused with fruit like lemons, lime, or cherries.
-You may also try red raspberry leaf tea as is considered to be beneficial during pregnancy (1).
-Remember, not everything labelled as herbal is safe.
-Ask your doctor about the safe teas during pregnancy.
+You may also try red raspberry leaf tea.
+It is a herbal tea that helps reduce nausea and is considered one of the most beneficial herbal teas during pregnancy (1).
+Green tea is another good option you may explore.
+Consuming green tea in pregnancy is not known to cause any harm.
+Remember, not everything labeled as herbal is safe.
+Hence, it is vital to ensure the safety of herbal tea during pregnancy.

 2. What is the caffeine content in jasmine tea?